 Reusable Underpads protect against extra leakage just in case, keeping the bedding dry and safe.
 They are much higher in quality than most disposable underpads, and they can be washed and dried like regular linen.
 Some examples are the Invacare Reusable Underpads, which come in singles, and the really absorbent Softnit 300 Underpads, which are sold by the case.
 A reusable or even a disposable underpad can be one final layer to protect the bedding.
 This puts a pad between you and the sheets.

 Incontinence product leakage can be solved!
 Just use the 5 tips outlined above and contact our nurse if you have any detailed questions (Click on the 'Ask a Nurse' tab at the top of the iDiaper.com website).
 Feel free to ask our nurse a question or leave any kind of question or comment below, we'd love to hear from you...

 A few suggestions about containing leakage for overnights: side and stomach sleepers have the worst time with leakage.
-I have found that a high absorbing cloth diaper works better then disposables because there is still good absorbency on the sides of as cloth diaper.
+I have found that a high absorbing cloth diaper works better than disposables because there is still good absorbency on the sides of a cloth diaper.
 Disposables concentrate their absorption more in the center of the garment.
-Use waterproof bloomers instead of plastic briefs so that there is a larger distance between the cloth diaper and the leg/waist bands.
-Finally (if needed) use a cloth bed sized under pad if leaking still continues to be a bedtime issue.
+Use waterproof bloomers instead of plastic briefs so that there is a larger distance between the cloth diaper and the leg/waistbands.
+Finally (if needed) use a cloth bed-sized under pad if leaking continues to be a bedtime issue.